KogulB/KogulBCENG317Project/index.md

 ![PCF8591ImageSch](https://raw.githubusercontent.com/KogulB/KogulBCENG317Project/master/PCF8591PCBLayout/PCF8591Schematic.PNG)

 ### Week 8
 #### Oct 23, 2018

- # Today in class I started doing some quick research on how to wire my PCF8591 to the
- bred board so that it could connect to my Rpi 3.
+ Today in class I started doing some quick research on how to wire my PCF8591 to the bread board so that it could connect to my Rpi 3.
 I attempted to connect my Rpi to the breadboard which had my IC mounted using alligator clippers.
  After further explanation from my instructor I was told that using alligator clips could essentially damage my “pie” as the clips were too close together and touching.
  I decided I was going to finish the rewiring at home with the proper wires that came with the chip.
  My next step was to locate a Display adapter, so I could do a proper setup of NOOBs on the Rpi 3.